FAQ

 What cities do you cover?

-All 47 cities in San Diego County — coastal communities like La Jolla, Encinitas, Carlsbad, and Coronado; North County inland cities like San Marcos, Escondido, Poway, and Vista; East County including El Cajon, La Mesa, and Santee; South Bay cities like Chula Vista and National City; and backcountry communities from Julian and Ramona to Borrego Springs and Pine Valley.
+All 67 cities in San Diego County, coastal communities like La Jolla, Encinitas, Carlsbad, and Coronado; North County inland cities like San Marcos, Escondido, Poway, and Vista; East County including El Cajon, La Mesa, and Santee; South Bay cities like Chula Vista and National City; and backcountry communities from Julian and Ramona to Borrego Springs and Pine Valley.

 Do you work with HOAs and property managers?

 Yes, and frequently.
 HOAs and property management portfolios get consolidated billing, documented service tickets, pest sighting logbooks, and unit-level callback management.
-We can also provide certificates of insurance naming additional insureds on request.
+The matched pros can provide certificates of insurance naming additional insureds on request.

 Do you serve backcountry and rural properties?

-Yes — we run regular routes through the backcountry to keep service reliable in Julian, Ramona, Alpine, Pine Valley, Borrego Springs, and similar areas.
-Rural properties often need broader scope (outbuildings, barns, large perimeters) than urban homes, and we plan visits accordingly.
+Yes, the pros we send run regular routes through the backcountry to keep service reliable in Julian, Ramona, Alpine, Pine Valley, Borrego Springs, and similar areas.
+Rural properties often need broader scope (outbuildings, barns, large perimeters) than urban homes, and visits get planned accordingly.

 Safety and licensing